Work

 Architecture

-Three LLMs (by default a GPT-5-class model, a Claude model, and a Gemini model — all swappable) query in parallel via asyncio.gather() on top of litellm.
-Each returns a structured JSON verdict: answer, reasoning, confidence.
-An aggregator then applies one of eight decision methods.
+Three LLMs (by default GPT-5, Claude, and Gemini) run in parallel — latency stays bounded by the slowest model, not summed across all three.
+A provider-agnostic adapter sits underneath, so swapping any one out for another is a one-line config change.
+Each LLM returns a structured JSON verdict (answer, reasoning, confidence); the aggregator then applies one of eight decision methods.
 The highest-confidence model — the rapporteur — writes the synthesis; the lowest writes the minority report.
 Fallback chains handle permanent-error cases (deprecated models, auth failures) without dropping the panel below quorum.

 Two rounds, blind peer review